jmlew/nx-react-nestjs-base/README.md

 A Base [ReactJS](https://reactjs.org) web app and [NestJS](https://docs.nestjs.com/) mock backend API server.

-Organised as a [Nx](https://nx.dev) monorepo with shared libraries containing common API models and utils.

-Provides a best practice starting point for developing scaleable ReactJS web apps.
+Organised as a [Nx](https://nx.dev) monorepo and composed using Domain Driven Design (DDD) principles to provides a best-practice starting point for developing modular and scaleable Angular apps.

 ## Architecture

-The app's architecture aligns with the semantics and directory structure as defined in [this guide](http://bit.ly/scaleable-apps).

-### Monorepo

-The codebase is combined into a number of separate 'applications' (apps) and 'libraries' (libs) in a [NX Monorepo](https://nx.dev).
+The codebase combines a number of separate 'applications' (apps) and 'libraries' (libs) within the same workspace in a [NX Monorepo](https://nx.dev).
+There are only two applications:

+1. Web-app

+   > The main client application (ReactJS) as a simplified app with all functionality linked to in libs.

+2. Mock-api
+   > The Mock API server application (NestJS) which mocks interaction with teh real server during offline development.

 ## Features